opensciencegrid/StashCache/docs/admin/install.md

    * and allow XRootD service over HTTP on port `8000 (TCP)`
 * __Hardware requirements:__ We recommend that a StashCache server has at least 10Gbps connectivity, 1TB of disk space, and 8GB of RAM.

-:heavy_exclamation_mark: Note:
+!!!
+Note:
-If installing authenticated StashCache, you need to do in addition following:
+:heavy_exclamation_mark: If installing authenticated StashCache, you need to do in addition following:
 * __Service certificate:__ create copy of the certificate to `/etc/grid-security/xrd/xrd{cert,key}.pem`
    * set owner of the directory `/etc/grid-security/xrd/` to `*xrootd:xrootd*` user:
    ```